mynksnh/ArchKatas2022/ADRs/ADR02-Hexagonal-microservices.md

 ## Consequences
 Positive:
-+ Hexagonal service design promotes independently testable components
++ Hexagonal service design promotes independently testable services
 + Allows us to support multiple UIs for the same read model
-+ Allows us to swap out components without changing the interface, a specific application of dependency inversion
++ Allows us to swap out components without changing the interface, or add additional interfaces for access to the same component

 Negative:
 + Increase development effort when trying to support multiple interfaces for the same functionality